-Pupils will need plimsolls or trainers (an additional pair if trainers are worn for school footwear.) for P.E. navy/black shorts and a plain yellow tee-shirt or a Barrington Logo T-shirt.
+Pupils will need plimsolls or trainers (an additional pair if trainers are worn for school footwear.) for P.E. navy/black shorts and a plain yellow or pale blue T-shirt / Barrington Logo T-shirt.
 Jogging bottoms are a useful addition for outside PE in the Autumn/Winter Term.
-As from the Spring/Summer term KS2 children may require a swimming hat, costume and towel.